Financial Empowerment Resources for New Yorkers

 - Military OneSource is dedicated to providing timely resources, information and answers to address the health and financial impact of COVID-19 on the military community.
 For more information, please visit: Military OneSource (U.S. Department of Defense) or call 1-800-342-9647.

 - The Department of Defense has launched an initiative to assist military spouses with financial readiness.
-For more information, please visit: MilSpouse Money Mission (U.S. Department of Defense) - Note: the reference to this website does not constitute or imply an endorsement or recommendation of the Office of the State Comptroller and is provided for informational purposes only.
+For more information, please visit: MilSpouse Money Mission (U.S. Department of Defense)

 Veterans